-Nutritionally, cherries can be separated into two categories: sour and sweet.
-Sour cherries have higher concentrations of vitamin C and beta-carotene, but both variations provide almost 20 times more vitamin A – good for eyes and cell growth — than either blueberries or strawberries.
-Studies have also found that tart cherry juice may aid in muscle recovery and reduce inflammation.
+Nutritionally, cherries can be separated into two categories: sweet and sour, sometimes referred to as tart or “pie” cherries.
+Sour cherries have higher concentrations of vitamin C and beta-carotene, but both variations provide fiber, as well as almost 20 times more beta-carotene (good for eyes and cell growth) than either blueberries or strawberries.
 Sounds like it might be time to have everything with that metaphoric cherry on top.

-Fresh cherries should be plump, blemish free, and shiny.
-Sweet cherries should be firm, but not hard, and sour cherries should feel medium-firm.
+Fresh cherries should be plump, blemish-free, and shiny.
+Sweet cherries should be firm, but not hard, and sour cherries should feel medium firm.
 Avoid buying any cherries that seem soft, bruised or have brown patches.
+Try to buy cherries with the stems attached, as cherries without stems can be prone to mold.
 Also, remember the darker the cherry the sweeter it will be.
-If you are as big a fan of cherries as I am, treat yourself to a cherry pitter.
-We don’t usually recommend single use kitchen gadgets, but this one makes a bowl of cherries into a cherry pie without fuss or too much muss.
-You can pit olives with a cherry pitter too.

 A reliable way to remove a cherry pit is by making a cut along the side of a cherry with a small knife, gently squishing it with the flat side of your knife, and gently nudging out the pit.
 Although we don’t typically recommend single-use tools, a cherry pitter can be tidier, and helpful for speeding up prep time if you’re working with larger quantities.